 There are several options to consider when filing a report.
-Again, someone can help you through this process to make the best decision for the victim.
+Again, someone can help you through this process to make the best decision for the alleged victim of sexual misconduct.

 A. Reporting and Confidentially Disclosing Sexual Violence: Know the Options